labseven/ADCFinalProject/README.md

 First we define a simple binary tree class, which holds a parent, left and right nodes, and (optionally) data.

-To generate a Huffman tree, first calculate the probability distribution of our symbols using the Counter library.
+To generate a Huffman tree, first calculate the probability distribution of the symbols using the Counter library.
-Next, create a leaf for each symbol.
+Next, start making the tree by creating a leaf for each symbol.
 The parameters of each leaf are as follows:

 ```
 weight = probability of the symbol
 data   = symbol